-PFHxA, PFOA, PFNA, and PFDA were negative in bacterial mutagenicity tests.
+PFHxA, PFNA, and PFDA were negative in bacterial mutagenicity tests; PFOA was equivocal in bacterial mutagenicity tests.
 In vivo, no increases in micronucleated reticulocytes were seen in male or female rats exposed to PFHxA, PFNA, or PFDA; a small increase in micronucleated reticulocytes was observed in male rats exposed to PFOA.

 In general, the effects in male and female rats administered PFHxA were of lower magnitude (e.g., liver or clinical pathology findings) or not apparent compared to the effects in animals exposed to PFNA or PFDA.
 Several of the effects observed in the liver were also observed in Wyeth-14,643 animals, but some extrahepatic effects were not observed with Wyeth-14,643, suggesting that PFAS chemicals induce toxicity by a variety of pathways apart from PPARα.
 These data provide a basis for comparisons across the PFAS class, either using external (e.g., mol/kg/day) or internal (e.g., plasma µM) dose.

 National Toxicology Program (NTP).
-2019.
-NTP technical report on the toxicity studies of perfluoroalkyl carboxylates (perfluorohexanoic acid, perfluorooctanoic acid, perfluorononanoic acid, and perfluorodecanoic acid) administered by gavage to Sprague Dawley (Hsd:Sprague Dawley SD) rats.
+2022.
+NTP technical report on the toxicity studies of perfluoroalkyl carboxylates (perfluorohexanoic acid, perfluorooctanoic acid, perfluorononanoic acid, and perfluorodecanoic acid) administered by gavage to Sprague Dawley (Hsd:Sprague Dawley SD) rats (revised).
 Research Triangle Park, NC: National Toxicology Program.
-Toxicity Report 97. https://doi.org/10.22427/NTP-TOX-97.
+Toxicity Report 97. https://doi.org/10.22427/NTP-TOX-97